1) What’s included in the publishing fee?

 - Ability to order copies of your book – starting from just one copy!
 Print on demand (POD) allows you to order further copies of your book with no minimum order.
 Just let us know the quantity required and we will send you a wholesale printing and shipping quote.

-**We aim to deliver the first five complimentary copies of your book in six to eight weeks from receipt of book materials**
+**We aim to deliver the first five complimentary copies of your book in eight to ten weeks from receipt of book materials**

 A traditional publisher is interested in publishing books that will generate income for both themselves and the author.
 Their initial costs will be high; they have a full quota of staff to proofread, edit, typeset, Quality Assurance check, review and administer every aspect of the publishing process.
 They also have sales and marketing contacts that will ensure their books are exposed to a highly competitive marketplace.
 The author puts their book into the hands of the publisher who may wish to make changes to the book or the way it is marketed that are not in keeping with the author’s original vision, based on what they believe will work best in the marketplace.